heidekrueger/bnelearn/installation.md

 * For tensorboard vizualizations, a running version of tensorboard
     * Tested with tb-nightly 1.15.0a20190624. (tensorboard stable 1.14 is incompatible with some of the logging we use.)

 The easiest way to achieve the above is to create a conda environment.
 If you want to use the latest tensorboard features, you may want to create separate environments, separating the bnelearn/pytorch and tensorboard/tensorflow because different release schedules of pytorch and TensorFlow regularly lead to incompatible dependencies of the latest versions of both frameworks.

 There's a standalone Tensorboard installation that can just be installed in the bnelearn pytorch env.
-However, a full-blown tensorflow installation is required for the R parsing to work. _Improve documentation on this._
+However, a full-blown tensorflow installation is required for the R parsing to work.

-On srvbichler14, the following two conda envs are installed for all users:
+On our server, the following two conda envs are installed for all users:
 * `bnelearn` for everyrthing required to run the experiments. (especially pytorch+tensorboard, see requirements.txt) `/opt/anaconda/anaconda3/envs/bnelearn/bin/python`
 * `r-tensorflow` with full tensorflow, for R-interoperability.  `/opt/anaconda/anaconda3/envs/r-tensorflow/bin/python`